 Other Templates to Help With Your Project Brief

-ProjectManager has dozens of free templates that assist you over the life cycle of your project.
+ProjectManager has dozens of free project management templates that assist you over the life cycle of your project.
 Here are a few that can help you get your project brief together.

 While your project brief will not go into detail about the budget, costs are important to outline.
 To get a jump on the financial component of your project, use our free project budget template.
 It outlines the cost of your project and helps you monitor your expenditure.